 IMMIGRANT VISAS – The U.S. Embassy in Havana is currently offering full immigrant visa services.
 The U.S. Embassy in Georgetown, Guyana remains the designated processing post for immigrant visa services for Cuban applicants whose cases have already been scheduled there.
 If you missed your appointment in Guyana, your immigrant visa will NOT be processed at the Embassy in Havana.
 You can reschedule your missed appointment in Guyana through your registered account at https://ais.usvisa-info.com/en-gy/iv.

-Warning: DO NOT pay any visa processing fees to third parties.
+WARNING: DO NOT pay any visa processing fees to third parties.
 There is no additional fee to make an appointment.
 Visa processing fees are paid to the National Visa Center (NVC) (Immigrant Visas), or, in limited cases such as fiancé(e) or diversity visas, directly to the Embassy’s cashier.
-Please e-mail FPUGeorge@state.gov if you are asked to pay any extra fees for an appointment.
+Please report fraud through our Consular Navigator if you are asked to pay any extra fees for an appointment.

 The purpose of your intended travel and other facts will determine what type of visa is required under U.S. immigration law.
 As a visa applicant, you will need to establish that you meet all requirements to receive the category of visa for which you are applying.

 See our Directory of Visa Categories on usvisas.state.gov to determine which visa category might be appropriate for your purpose of travel to the United States.